weigand242-png/GreenTechTeam07/README.md

 ## Things about to come onto the website:
 - tool for submitting fleet behaviour data
 - consideration of temperature effects on charging efficiency, charging speed, and battery degradation

+## Extra
+We have added an appendix folder to our GitHub repository.
+Inside, you will find an additional pitch presentation for better understanding, as well as an HTML file containing a further web prototype for our schedule planner in the fleet manager.